k98kurz/sqloquent/dox.md

 ##### `update(updates: dict) -> HashedModel:`

 Persist the specified changes to the datastore, creating a new record in the process.
-Return new record in monad pattern.
+Update and return self in monad pattern.
 Raises TypeError or ValueError for invalid updates.
+Did not need to overwrite the save method because save calls update or insert.

 ##### `delete() -> DeletedModel:`